 2008

-Night Garden, stitched recycled prints
+Night Garden, unique stitched book of cut recycled prints

-Verb Book, painted fabric
+Encouraging and Discouraging Alphabet Verb Book, painted fabric

 2009